SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/searchengine/using-the-searchengine-class-blog-post.md

 uid: using_the_searchengine_class_blog_post
 title: Using the SearchEngine class in ejScript
 author: Frode Lillerud
-so.date: 03.03.2012
+date: 03.03.2012
 keywords: search,crmscript
-so.topic: howto
+topic: howto
-so.envir: cloud
+envir: cloud
-so.client: online
+client: online
 ---

 # Using the SearchEngine class in ejScript